 "Play with us, mon," the barefoot local said as we walked up to the first tee at Kukuiolono, a 9-hole golf course on the island of Kauai in Hawaii.
-Golf on Kauai usually costs big bucks, but at this public course it only costs $7 to play during the week and $9 on the weekend.
-It's tough to beat a price – or an invitation – like that one.
+Golf on Kauai usually costs big bucks, but this public course only charges $7 to play during the week and $9 on the weekend.
+It's tough to beat any round of golf at that price.

-While paying greens fees and for a $3 hand cart there at Princeville, we overheard the folks behind us muttering about their round at "the unfair course" they played the day before.
+Our visit to Kukuiolono was quite a change from the day before, when we played the Prince Course in Hanalei While paying greens fees and for a $3 handcart at Princeville, we overheard the folks behind us muttering about their round at "the unfair course" they played the day before.
 Looking at the golfer's legs, you could see that he had tried to find his lost golf balls in the thorny bushes alongside the fairways that the Prince Course is known for, not something I'd recommend for most people.

 Why Cheap Golf on Kauai, Hawaii?

 You might think cheap golf on this island is an oxymoron, when so many courses cost $100 to $200 or more to play.
 Here, it's just $9 for the right to play all day.
 (Plus $3 for a hand cart or $9 for a gas cart.)
 That means you can stay as long as you want, and play as many rounds as you'd like too.
-It's hard to pass up a deal like that one.
+It's hard to pass up a deal like that one, even if golf isn't particularly high on your list of things to do while visiting Hawaii.

-Thank Walter McByde, the son of Duncan McBryde who developed this land after leasing it from King Kamehameha III in 1860 for keeping the prices down.
-Walter, a sugar magnate and golf fanatic, later bought the estate and built the course back in 1929.
-When he died in 1919, he donated it to the state of Hawaii because he wanted the locals to have a course they could afford to play.
+Thank Walter McByde, the son of Duncan McBryde who developed this land after leasing it from King Kamehameha III in 1860.
+He's responsible for keeping the prices down even in the 21st century.
+Walter, a sugar magnate and golf fanatic, later bought the estate and built the golf course on it in 1929.
+When he died in 1930, he donated it to the state of Hawaii because he wanted the locals to have a course they could afford to play.
 Walter loved golf so much that he requested that he be buried on the course not far from the 8th hole.
 That request was honored, and you can still see his gravesite there when you pass by even to this day.

 Contact Info for Kukuiolono, Kauai, Hawaii?